This guide teaches you how to design a PCB in Fritzing and export Gerber files that can be cut on the Bantam Tools Desktop PCB Milling Machine.

 Notice that once the example is loaded, you can toggle between the Breadboard, Schematic, and PCB views.
 A change made in one view — for instance, deleting the LED — will instantly be synchronized across all three views.
 Select File > Save As to make edits.

-In the Breadboard view, you can swap in a new component, connect a jumper to a different pin, or make any other changes you want.
+Breadboard View: Swap in a new component, connect a jumper to a different pin, or make any other changes you want.

-In the PCB view, you can view the board layout, which is how the milling machine will cut the board.
+PCB View: View the board layout, which is how the milling machine will cut the board.

 We’ll stay in the PCB view to prepare the design for the software.